cheapjack/StasisCraft/Workshop3.md

 We are using the RF-Craft Buttons to trigger certain events:
  * RED - **Hypothalamus Alert** Builds a hypothalamus shaped redstone ore sphere as an alert
- * GREEN - **SkinTemp1 Silo Increase** Fills the SkinTemp1 silo with sand to visualise increase in temperature
+ * GREEN - **Glucose Silo Increase** Fills the Glucose silo with sand to visualise increase in glucose levels
- * YELLOW - **SkinTemp2 Silo Increase** Fills the SkinTemp2 silo with sand to visualise increase in temperature
+ * YELLOW - **Water Levels Silo Increase** Fills the Water Levels silo with sand to visualise increase in water levels
- * BLUE - **Decrease Temperature** Removes sand from both silos to visualise decrease in temperature
+ * BLUE - **Decrease Temperature** Removes sand from both silos to visualise decrease in water levels and glucose levels.

 ###Activity 2